bensonchoyintuitas/intuitas_knowledgebase/docs/modelling_standards_and_conventions.md

 ## Conceptual Models

+> For conceptual modelling framework and principles, see [Conceptual Models](modelling_framework.md#conceptual-information-models) in the Modelling Framework.

 ### Entities

 - Business-Facing format with capitalised first letters and spaces (e.g., `Order Placed`, `Customer`, `Patient Encounter`)